Bernedoodle | Generations, Types, Coats, and Colors

 What are the Common Coat Types of Bernedoodles?

-One of the major facts about the crossbreed is that no one can guarantee their colors, coat types, and other important factors.
+One of the major facts about crossbreeding is that no one can guarantee their colors, coat types, and other important factors.
 A single litter may have puppies with different colors and coat types.

 Straight Coat (Hair Coat)